seyed-ruzaik/HubSpot-Backend/README.md

 ## Functionalities

-- **Fetch Emails**: Retrieve sales emails from HubSpot using the Engagements API.
+- **Fetch Emails**: Retrieve marketing emails from HubSpot using the HubSpot API.
 - **Fetch Tickets**: Retrieve tickets from HubSpot using the CRM API.
 - **Display Data**:
   - Print the fetched email and ticket data to the console in a readable format.